 The trail to follow

 Start in this car park (you can’t miss the beginning of the trail).
 It’s a steep aul slog for a good chunk of this trail, but there’s plenty of places to stop and soak up the views.

 There’s only one section of this trail that can cause confusion, and that’s when you come to a fork in the road – take the path to the right (it’s the one going up) and keep strolling.

-We did this walk last weekend and it took us roughly an hour and 45 minutes in total (that includes time spent sat up at Three Rock admiring the view.
+We did this walk last weekend and it took us roughly 2 hours in total (that includes time spent sat up at Three Rock admiring the view.

 FAQs about the Ticknock mountain walks

 We’ve had a lot of questions over the years asking about everything from ‘Which is the handiest car park for the Ticknock hike?’ to ‘Is the Ticknock Walk buggy friendly?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.